dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 `subjectClassConstraint`

 :   Specifies the class that subjects of the property must belong to.
 This constraint is recommended but not required.
-Knora will attempt to enforce this constraint.
+DSP-API will attempt to enforce this constraint.

 `objectClassConstraint`

 :   If the property is an object property, specifies the class that objects of the property must belong to.
 Every subproperty of
-`kb:hasValue` or a `kb:hasLinkTo` (i.e. every property of a resource that points to a `kb:Value` or to another resource) is required to have this constraint, because Knora relies on it to know what type of object to expect for the property.
+`kb:hasValue` or a `kb:hasLinkTo` (i.e. every property of a resource that points to a `kb:Value` or to another resource) is required to have this constraint, because DSP-API relies on it to know what type of object to expect for the property.
-Knora will attempt to enforce this constraint.
+DSP-API will attempt to enforce this constraint.

 `objectDatatypeConstraint`

 :   If the property is a datatype property, specifies the type of literals that can be objects of the property.
-Knora will not attempt to enforce this constraint, but it is useful for documentation purposes.
+DSP-API will not attempt to enforce this constraint, but it is useful for documentation purposes.

 Note that it is possible for a subproperty to have a more restrictive contraint than its base property, by specifing a